-By 31 August 2020, all Early Learning and Childcare (ELC) settings were delivering 1,140 hours of childcare and all entitled two-year olds had access to the 1,140 hours.
-In addition to the Council's settings, four private or voluntary sector providers, and five childminders, were also delivering the funded hours.
-The Scottish Government deadline of August 2020 was put on hold due to the COVID-19 pandemic, however the Council was still able to meet the statutory deadline.
+By March 2020, 56% of Early Learning and Childcare (ELC) settings were delivering 1,140 hours of childcare and all entitled two-year olds had access to the 1,140 hours.
+In addition, six childminders were delivering blended placements.
+Work continues to expand ELC settings ahead of August 2020, however there have been delays in construction as a result of the COVID-19 pandemic.